-A Qualified Intellectual Disability Professional (QIDP) as defined by CMS https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/CertificationandComplianc/Downloads/ICFMR_Glossary.pdf in the Operating Agency's Regional Office makes the determination of eligibility and level of care.
+A QIDP, a state employee in the Operating Agency's Regional Office, makes the determination of eligibility and level of care.
+Medicaid eligibility is determined by Alabama Medicaid.
 The QIDP qualifications are as follows: Master's degree in Social Work, Psychology, or a human services field, plus experience (24 months or more) in a human services field, OR Bachelor's degree in Social Work, Psychology, or a human services field, plus considerable experience (48 months or more) working specifically with persons with intellectual and/or developmental disabilities, or extensive experience (72 months or more) in a human services field.
 QIDPs performing these evaluations also must complete training on the eligibility determination and level of care instrument(s) used by the Operating Agency.